History of Chester: Georgian and Victorian eras

 The Eastgate clock was also built at this time, and is a central feature as it crosses Eastgate street, and is part of the city walls.
-The clock is very popular with tourists, and this has given it the grand title of the second most photographed clock in the UK (perhaps even the World) after Big Ben.
+The clock is very popular with tourists, and this has given it the grand title of the second most photographed clock in the UK (perhaps even the world) after Big Ben.

+Second World War

+Three people were killed, with 44 high explosive bombs, and 3 parachute mines.
+On 28 November 1940, 2 parachute mines were dropped, with 21 high explosives, and two people were killed.
+Another parachute mine was dropped on 25 November 1941.